Bin Dong(董彬) Long CV, Short CV

 deep neural networks.

-neural network architectures, leading to the development of ODE-Net (Ref)
+equations and deep neural network architectures, leading to the development of

 and PDE-Net (Ref1,